diging/jupyter-notebooks/MBL_data/README.md

 ```
 from within the MBL_data folder.

-Then adjust the parameters as described in the notebook and execute all cells.
+Then run Jupyter notebooks, adjust the parameters as described in the notebook and execute all cells.